chartpath/ramses-elasticsearch/notes.md

 I have recently begun looking around for open datasets that would be fun and meaningful to play with to show off my favourite database-slash-search-engine, Elastic.
 To my delight, I found that the UN Development Programme has some interesting stuff.
 They publish the well-known Human Development Index that everyone cites when threatening to move to Scandinavia every time our less-enlightened governments of the world drop the ball on basic decency.

 In my search, I learned that it's not just the old HDI anymore.
-They also publish the IHDI, the Inequality Human Development Index.
+They also publish the IHDI, the Inequality-adjusted Human Development Index.
 What's better, they also publish the Gender Inequality Index.
 Both of these datasets are statistically tied-into the original HDI, which makes them comparable in at least one interesting way.

 That is, how does global gender equality relate to overall global equality in human development?